Why Hike Or Travel With An Inflatable Paddle Board (ISUP)?

 - High weight capacity

-- Dual-action pump included
+- single-action pump

-Peak has done an incredible job with this ISUP, and it’s the ultimate lightweight paddleboard for taking on a hike or travels.
+Peak has done an incredible job with this ISUP, and it’s the ultimate lightweight inflatable paddle board for taking on a hike or travels.
 The backpack has that important waist strap that will save your back after miles of walking, and it’s somehow made with two layers of PVC while weighing only 18 lbs.
 The weight capacity is high, and it’s very stable for being only 10 feet long.
 This is the best option for a hiker because it’s a fit for all skill levels, body types, and can be used for many activities including fishing.

 The Backpack – Almost every ISUP comes with a sort of storage bag that usually doubles as a backpack.
 Because you will be hiking or traveling it’s important to get a board that has a good quality backpack.
 The distance you will hike makes a difference as well.
 If you are planning on 3 miles or more you are going to need a bag with waist straps to displace some of that weight onto your hips.
 And if you want to go far, you probably need a specialized backpacking pack with a frame that you can put your board in.